All guides

 BucketMaxWhat it measures

-Project fit20Project type match with your targeting (0/4/8/12) plus how well the value fits your stated range (0–8).
+Project fit20Project type match with your targeting (up to 12) plus how well the value fits your kind of work (up to 8).

 The qualification gates